 Exchangeable Senior Debentures.
-We currently have three issuances of exchangeable senior debentures outstanding: \$400 million, 2 1⁄2 debentures that were issued on December 22, 2009 (the "2009 Debentures"), \$526 million, 2 1⁄2 % debentures that were issued on March 23, 2007 (the "2007 Debentures") and \$325 million, 3 1⁄4 debentures that were issued on March 16, 2004 (the "2004 Debentures"), collectively, the "Debentures."
+We currently have three issuances of exchangeable senior debentures outstanding: \$400 million, 2 1⁄2% debentures that were issued on December 22, 2009 (the "2009 Debentures"), \$526 million, 2 5/8% debentures that were issued on March 23, 2007 (the "2007 Debentures") and \$325 million, 3 1/4% debentures that were issued on March 16, 2004 (the "2004 Debentures"), collectively, the "Debentures."
 The Debentures are equal in right of payment with all of our other senior notes.
 Holders have the right to require us to purchase the Debentures at a price equal to 100% of the principal amount outstanding plus accrued interest (the "put option") on certain dates subsequent to their respective issuances.
 Holders of the Debentures also have the right to exchange the Debentures prior to maturity under certain conditions, including at any time at which the closing price of our common stock is more than 120% (for the 2004 Debentures) or 130% (for the 2007 and 2009 Debentures) of the exchange price per share for at least 20 of 30 consecutive trading days during certain periods or any time up to two days prior to the date on which the Debentures have been called for redemption.
 We can redeem for cash all, or part of, any of the Debentures at any time subsequent to each of their respective redemption dates at a redemption price of 100% of the principal amount plus accrued interest.
 If, at any time, we elect to redeem the Debentures and the exchange value exceeds the cash redemption price, we would expect the holders to elect to exchange the Debentures at the respective exchange value rather than receive the cash redemption price.
-The exchange value is equal to the applicable exchange rate multiplied by the price of Host's common stock.
-Upon exchange, the 2004 Debentures would be exchanged for Host's common stock, the 2007 Debentures would be exchanged for a combination of cash (for the principal balance of the debentures) and Host's common stock (for the remainder of the exchange value) and the 2009 Debent
+The exchange value is equal to the applicable exchange rate multiplied by the price of our common shares.
+Upon exchange, the 2004 Debentures would be exchanged for Host common stock, the 2007 Debentures would be exchanged for a combination of cash (for the principal balance of the debentures) and Host common stock (for the remainder of the exchange value) and the 2009 Debentures would be exchanged for Host common stock, cash or a combination thereof, at our option.
+Currently, none of the Debentures are exchangeable by holders.